 Participating in the 2020 Census is a civic duty.
 An accurate census ensures fair representation on all levels of government, and census data is used to determine the allocation of more than $675 billion in federal funds annually to states, counties and cities across the country.
 The census provides critical information that lawmakers, business owners, teachers, and many others use to provide daily services, products, and support for you and your community.
 Every year, billions of dollars in federal funding go to hospitals, police and fire protection, schools, roads, parks and other resources based on census data.

-Self-response begins in March 2020, when the Census Bureau sends out a postcard which includes an invitation to respond online, by phone, or by mail.
+Self-response began in March 2020, when households received official Census Bureau mail that included an invitation to respond online, by phone, or by mail.
 The 2020 Census will be the first to let citizens provide responses online – even on your mobile device.
 For those who receive a postcard and fail to respond, Census Bureau employees will conduct non-response follow-ups.
 These in-person visits begin in May 2020 and last through July.
 View a sample copy of the 2020 Census Questionnaire.

 Read the U.S. Census Bureau's fact sheet, “How the 2020 Census will invite everyone to respond.”